 Honestly, a thick blanket swaddled around baby is often PLENTY if you’re just going from house to vehicle, vehicle to indoor destination.
 Remember that once you get driving, the vehicle will warm up and you do not want to overheat baby!

 Car-seat-safe bunting bags and blankets are designed to go around baby once baby is safely buckled, in contrast to the JJ Cole Bundle Me-type bags which have vertical slots through which to thread horizontal straps (see the example above).
 Not sure if the cover or blanket you own is safe to use?
 If you can put it on baby AFTER they’re safely buckled and if you do NOT have to thread the car seat straps through it, you’re good to go.
+As with shower-cap-style covers, this type of product does fall into the “third-party product” zone, so use your discretion.
+It can always be removed in the vehicle and popped back on when you arrive at your destination.
 We have the 7AM Enfant Nido:

 The best, thin-but-warm jacket and pants option I’ve found for smaller babies is the MEC Bundle Up jacket and matching pants (formerly called “Cocoon”).
 The smallest size is 6 months, and my twins fit them starting at about 9 months.
 My daughter wore the 18 m size when she was 2.

 2. Non-walking (or not awesome at walking) toddlers in convertible car seats